shinichy/android-plugin/tutorial/03-advanced-topics.md

 The new Android Build System uses Gradle instead of Ant to build Android apps.

+Running SBT-Android on a Gradle project is easy : drop the simple `build.sbt` and `plugins.sbt` files we created earlier, add dependencies, and you're pretty much set.

-SBT and Gradle projects have a very similar layout, so it should be pretty easy to write Gradle build scripts that run on SBT directory structures.
-However, the Android and Scala plugins do not play (yet?) nice together.
+Running Gradle on a SBT-Android project should be pretty easy as well, but the Android and Scala Gradle plugins do not play (yet?) nice together.

 See [this discussion](https://groups.google.com/forum/#!topic/adt-dev/1a5cAuSuOkg)
 for more information.